Frequently Asked Questions

 A: Insurance coverage for genetic testing varies based on a number of factors, including an individual’s insurance company and specific insurance plan.
 Insurance companies have different policies, and may cover some tests, but not others.
 As with most healthcare provider appointments and tests, you may need to pay for some of the costs.

 For patients undergoing reproductive genetic testing, you may check with your insurance company to verify coverage.
 In order to do this, you need to provide the procedure codes, or CPT codes, for the test(s).
-To obtain CPT codes for various reproductive genetic testing, click here.
+To obtain CPT codes for various reproductive genetic testing, download this PDF.
 Additional testing may be discussed or recommended during your visit.

 For patients undergoing cancer genetic testing, prices are often calculated based on insurance deductibles and copayments.
 Most genetic testing laboratories will verify insurance coverage prior to proceeding with testing to avoid an unexpected bill.
 This will be discussed further by your genetic counselor at the time of your appointment.